sybrew/the-seo-framework/readme.txt

 TODO: RTL stylesheet update.
 TODO: Follow progression of https://github.com/Automattic/jetpack/pull/9912, and see if we might need to implement it ourselves.
 	Track/adjust readme changes: --JETPACK
-TODO: Regression: Title compatibility --UltimateMember has been fixed thus far.
+TODO: Regression: Title compatibility test --UltimateMember has been fixed thus far.
 TODO: Regression?
 Home page title (not addition) is stripped (partially) in the front-page-inpost i18n $defaultTitle tag.
 TODO: Regression: HTML tags are now stripped from singular post types.
 This is due to WP's filters with strip_tags(). https://github.com/sybrew/the-seo-framework/issues/270#issuecomment-407602299
+TODO: Regression? s_title_raw() doesn't run on the example titles.

 * **For everyone:**
 	* **Added:**